Pedaling for a pint

 Toppling Goliath and Pulpit Rock Brewing on Trout Run Trail in Decorah.
 Both breweries have taprooms across the river and up College Drive from this lovely, 11-mile trail, which follows the Upper Iowa River and Trout Run Creek on a loop around town.

 Textile Brewing in Dyersville at the end of the Heritage Trail from Dubuque.
 The western trailhead of the 26-mile trail is famous for the Field of Dreams movie site and attraction.
-The craft brewery, in former pajama factory, is set to open in 2019.
+The craft brewery is in a former pajama factory